jeetsukumaran/DendroPy/doc/source/tutorial/treestats.rst

 Using the :mod:`~dendropy.treecalc` Module
 ------------------------------------------

-These operations are also available in the :mod:`~dendropy.treecalc` module provides as independent functions that take two |Tree| objects as arguments.
+The :mod:`~dendropy.treecalc` module provides for these operations as independent functions that take two |Tree| objects as arguments.
 These independent functions require that both trees have the same |TaxonSet| reference, otherwise an exception is raised::

         >>> import dendropy